The Digital Therapist Guide: The Hidden Privacy Dangers of Mental Health Apps

 6. Adjust the apps’ privacy and security settings

-After you opt out of data analytics, go through available app settings and see if you can disable any further infiltration.
-This includes permission to access your camera or microphone, location sharing, and optional diagnostics.
+After you opt out of data analytics, go through available app settings and see if you can limit further data access.
+This may include permission to access your camera or microphone, location sharing, and optional diagnostics.
 Most mental health apps don’t need them to function, so it won’t hinder your experience.

 7. Limit how much personal information you share